kwankiu/archlinux-installer/README.md

 ## Installing / Reinstalling Kernel

 Currently, using the above script to install Arch Linux, the Kernel is not maintained by Arch Linux.
-Therefore a full system upgrade `pacman -Syyu` is likely to break the system from booting.
+A full system upgrade such as `pacman -Syyu` is likely to break the system from booting.
 Therefore, it is recommended to re-install the linux kernel which will be maintained by Arch Linux.

 Available kernel options to install :
 | Kernel Package  | Linux Kernel | Notes |